pepaar/typescript-webpack-react-redux-boilerplate/README.md

 # typescript-webpack-react-flux-boilerplate
 The goal of this repo is to help you start when combining React and Typescript.
 It contains implementation of simple example based on flux pattern.
-LESS in combination of CSS modules is used for styling components and for running, building and bundling there is powerful Webpack.
+LESS in combination of CSS modules is used for styling components.
+For running, building and bundling there is powerful Webpack.

 ## This boilerplate combines
 * [Typescript 2](https://github.com/Microsoft/TypeScript)